ivyostosh/search-engine/README.md

 With a design goal to optimize query speed over indexing speed, the search-engine used [inverted indexes](https://en.wikipedia.org/wiki/Inverted_index#:~:text=In%20computer%20science%2C%20an%20inverted,index%2C%20which%20maps%20from%20documents) to create the indexing database.

 ## Assumptions and Notes
 1. The inverted index database saves all token in lower cases.
-If a upper case token or mixed case token is used in the command, the command will be converted to lower case first before saving / querying the inverted index database.
+If an upper case token or mixed case token is used in the command, the command will be converted to lower case first before saving / querying the inverted index database.
 2. The inverted index database doesn't save the same index multiple times.
-As an example, if the search-engine receives an index command `index 1 apple apple`, a record of inverted_index['apple'] = {1} will be created, instead of inverted_index['apple'] = {1, 1}.
+As an example, if the search-engine receives an index command `index 1 apple apple`, a record of inverted_index['apple'] = { 1 } will be created, instead of inverted_index['apple'] = { 1, 1 }.
-3. If a query returns no result, the following output will be displayed `query results empty.`
+3. If a query returns no result, the following output will be displayed `query results empty`.
 4. Environment variable process.env.NODE_ENV can be used to config console log information.
-See `src/logger.ts` for detail.
+Refer to `src/logger.ts` for detail.
 Unit tests were set up with process.env.NODE_ENV = '0', so only error messages will be logged out.

 ## Potential Enhancements
 - Support persistent databases.